-Prepaid expenses are those expenses which have been paid in advance and related benefits are not consumed within the accounting period.
+Prepaid expenses are those expenses which have been paid in advance, however, the related benefits are not received within the same accounting period.
 The benefits of expenses incurred are carried to the next accounting period.
-Prepaid expenses are recorded in the books at the end of an accounting period to show true numbers of a business.
+Prepaid expenses are treated as an asset for the business.

-Prepaid (Unexpired) expense is a personal account and is shown on the Assets side of a balance sheet.
+Prepaid (unexpired) expense is a personal account and is shown on the assets side of a balance sheet.

 According to the accrual concept of accounting, transactions are recorded in the books of accounts at the time of their occurrence and not when the actual cash or a cash equivalent is received or paid.

 Journal Entry for Prepaid Expenses

 It involves two accounts: Prepaid Expense Account and the related Expense Account

 (Expense paid in advance recorded as an entry)

 Related Topic – Treatment of Prepaid Expenses in Financial Statements

 If such an expense already appears inside the trial balance then it implies that the adjusting entry has already been posted.

 In this case, it is only shown in the balance sheet as a “current asset” and no adjustment is required in the income statement.